Childhood & Exceptional Student Education

 Exceptional Student Education

 University Hall 269

 The undergraduate program in Early Childhood Education leads to full eligibility for initial State of Georgia teaching certification for grades P-5.
-During their course of study, students complete 47 semester hours of coursework in the major (including a semester-long Pre-Student Teaching Internship and a semester-long Student Teaching Internship) and 13 hours of related field work.
+During your course of study, you will complete 47 semester hours of coursework in the major (including a semester-long Pre-Student Teaching Internship and a semester-long Student Teaching Internship) and 265 hours of related field work.

 Admission to Candidacy